-The article is stressing how well-educated women make themselves dependent on their husband.
-The choice of pausing a career and moving abroad is portrait as throwing away any professional self-respect these women had before.
+The article is stressing how well-educated women make themselves dependent on their husbands.
+The choice of pausing a career and moving abroad is portrayed as throwing away any professional self-respect these women had before.
 They are the traitors of the gender equality movement.
 This seems to be an insult in our modern times where we are aiming for equal pay and female leadership (but still lacking way behind).
 It reveals a lot that the article stressed the topic of a potential divorce and already anticipated a red flag for re-entering the workforce after spending some time abroad.

 While it is a sad truth that most expat spouses are not able to continue their career ambitions abroad (only 20% are able to take their career internationally) the topic is much more complex and broader.
-Many women want to work but are not allowed to or are not able to fit in the foreign labour market.
-Others are focusing on their family and dealing with one of the biggest challenges: adopting themselves and their family and raising children in an unfamiliar setting.
+Many women want to work but are not allowed to or are not able to fit in the foreign labor market.
+Others are focusing on their family and dealing with one of the biggest challenges: adapting themselves and their family and raising children in an unfamiliar setting.
 So while it is a fact that moving abroad will most likely lead to a transition in your career path, we can not leave it like that saying this is the endgame and treason to our ambitions.

 How should we define a successful career?

 When we discuss the abrupt end of a linear career path of expat partners, we tend to forget that there are many other dimensions than consistency or exponentially growing power within an organization.
-The trick is to step outside the hamster wheel and to explore one’s own definition of a successful career.
+The trick is to step outside the hamster wheel and explore one’s own definition of a successful career.

 Isn’t the discussion of modern work and emancipation all about thinking outside the box?
 Are we not getting closer to a more open and complex system where we appreciate diversity rather than uniformity?
 Digital Nomads show us how a career can become portable.
-Some professions are so new that you can’t study it but learn it on the go.
+Some professions are so new that you can’t study them but learn them on the go.
 Management tasks are getting much more complex, and it is all about how instead of what.
 A change of profession throughout your career is becoming the new norm, disrupting our perception of age, experience, and the value of stability.

 Taking this changing work environment into account – why are we still discussing the unusual turbulent career path of expat partners as something negative instead of recognizing its valuable contribution to the workforce?